About author – Sanchit Soni is a final year B.Arch (class of 2014) student at School of Planning and Architecture, Bhopal.

 - For listing of local firms, try using Justdial or similar Yellow page directories.
 A simple google search like “Architects in Mumbai” will also return favorable results.

 - Try fetching the list of architects from your seniors in your institute, from the firms they must have pursued their internship.

-- Try using architecture specific websites like Architizer, ArchDaily, Archinect and Dezeen.
-These websites have firm listings as well as exhibition of projects by Indian and International firms.
+- Try using architecture-specific websites like Architizer, ArchDaily, Archinect, and Dezeen.
+These websites have firm listings as well as an exhibition of projects by Indian and International firms.